When it doesn’t make sense to people…

 Sure, the restaurant is good enough and is in a location where they are always busy and can “get away” with it, but it still was frustrating to out of town visitors.
+Maybe they should have just charged for parking.
+Perhaps there were reasons we couldn’t understand.
+But it seemed rather silly to us and other patrons of the restaurant.
+So people complained.

 It was a reminder to me in leadership.
 As much as you can:

-- Eliminate confusion
+- Eliminate confusion as much as possible

-- Share the vision
+- Share the vision – and share it again and again

-- Allow questions
+- Allow questions – there are no dumb ones

-- Don’t assume people know
+- Don’t assume people know – they only know what they know